NRF-SAIAB-MARIP/Data-management/README.md

 ## 5. Initial metadata archived

-a.
-Metadata imported into Access database
+- Metadata imported into Access database
-b.
-Metadata uploaded onto GlobalArchive
-       (if this function still exists)
+- Metadata uploaded onto GlobalArchive (if this function still exists)

+## 6. Cleaned Template Folder System downloaded for biodiversity extraction

+Video analysts download a copy of the cleaned and checked TFS from the NAS
+- Fish and size data extracted using EventMeasure software.
+- Biophysical attributes of the seafloor extracted using TransectMeasure or Coral Point Count (CPCe)
+- Ongoing QA/QC
+  - Analysts checks their EMObs ~10 samples using CheckEM
+  - Analysts also send these fixed EMObs to the QA/QC technician or data manager for added quality control